 Effective July 1, 2021, the Company fully repaid its non-recourse operating debt and related interest to MCC Ramu NiCo Limited.
 Now that the operating debt is repaid, the Company will receive cash proceeds on a bi-annual basis equivalent to 35% of its share of the mine's operating surpluses, with the remaining 65% used to repay the non-recourse construction debt and related interest.
-Furthermore, once the Company's non-recourse construction debt is repaid, which can be repaid at anytime in its entirety without penalty, the Company's participatory share of the Ramu Nickel Mine will automatically increase from 8.56% to 11.3% and the Company will begin receiving 100% of its share of the mine's operating surpluses.
+Furthermore, once the Company's non-recourse construction debt is repaid, which can be repaid at anytime in its entirety without penalty, the Company's participatory share of the Ramu Nickel Mine will automatically increase from 8.56% to 11.3% and the Company will begin receiving 100% of its share of the mine's operating costs and capital expenditures on a monthly basis.

-The amount classified as current represents the expected operating surplus less interest and less the Company's 35% cash share of operating surplus that is expected to be applied to repay the non-recourse debt over the next twelve months.
+The non-recourse debt has no prescribed repayment obligations, rather the amount of the non-recourse debt classified as current represents the expected operating surplus less interest and less the Company's 35% cash share of operating surplus that is expected to be applied to repay the non-recourse debt over the next twelve months.
 The borrowings under the construction debt bear an interest rate of 5.05% annually.

-During the year ended January 31, 2023, the Company made repayments on the non-recourse debt of \$21,292,379 (thirteen months ended January 31, 2022 - \$37,979,915) from the Ramu Mine's operating surpluses.
+During the year ended January 31, 2024, the Company made repayments on the non-recourse debt of \$14,380,629 (year ended January 31, 2023 - \$21,292,379) from the Ramu Mine's operating surpluses.